 Here, a high power variable resistor is

 used to shunt the generator output.
-If, for example, assume the third brush
+For example, assume the third brush

 is set to 10A.
 If the shunt resistor is set to draw 4A, then the battery

 will be charged at 6A.
 The resistor appears to be a carbon pile type.
 This

 a tube filled with carbon discs (hence the term "pile").
 If the pressure against the discs is increased, they are pressed more firmly together, and the resistance drops.
 In this case, the adjustment is made by a screw threaded plunger.